Main Content start here

 Digitization Of Healthcare Services by Patients

 Blockchain technology has emerged as a viable option for storing and exchanging genomic data.
 The decentralized information management model used in blockchains has shown significant benefits in the banking and fintech industries.
-Additionally, cryptocurrencies based on blockchain technology are viewed as powerful tools for peer-to-peer transactions, eliminating the need for a third party to oversee exchanges.
+The cryptocurrencies based on blockchain technology are viewed as powerful tools for peer-to-peer transactions, eliminating the need for a third party to oversee exchanges.
 In genomics, blockchain can serve as a trusted means of conducting transactions between data owners and users, such as research groups and pharmaceutical companies.
 These platforms also facilitate easy access to genomic datasets, greatly improving the information procurement process for personalized drug and therapy research studies.
 Consequently, numerous companies have initiated efforts to promote the use of blockchain technology for managing genomic data.
 The growing significance of blockchain in managing genetic information and its application in healthcare decision-making is evident from the substantial number of tweets (~1,750) posted on Twitter in recent years.
 Notably, the establishment of strategic partnerships involving pharmaceutical players and relevant government bodies, as well as investments by venture capital and other stakeholders, indicate the increasing acceptance of blockchain platforms for the storage and management of genetic information in the healthcare industry.

 Download Free Sample Report